Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 8. Vanuatu

-Government fees for Vanuatu’s residence program are on the high side, but with low investment requirements and a variety of interesting property investment options, it’s worth considering if you are drawn to South Pacific island life.
+Government fees for Vanuatu’s residence program are on the high side, but as your global real estate qualifies for a residence permit, it’s worth considering if you’re drawn to South Pacific island life.

 Residence in Territorial Tax Countries